 - Draw on innovation and expertise from field-scale horticulture.
 The trial will use a fully automated, solar powered robot (FarmDroid) to drill and weed the 1 ha nursery field.

 - Assess the effect of different soil factors on germination, growth rate and survival.

 - Better understand the market for organic tree plants in the UK.

 - Make the findings transferrable (techniques, crop management, costs and yields) to other growers, so that they could incorporate a profitable tree nursery into their own enterprise.

 As part of the project our Farming and Land Use team will be involved in

-- Conducting a market survey and consultation during winter 2022, to assess the needs of organic licensees and landowners for organic tree species.
+- Conducting a market survey and consultation, to assess the needs of organic licensees and landowners for organic tree species.

-- Setting up a working group of growers, in spring 2023, who are interested in integrating a 2-year organic tree nursery into their rotation.
+- Setting up a working group of growers, in Summer 2023, who are interested in integrating a 2-year organic tree nursery into their rotation.